eunjijuliako/Capstone/README.md

 # Capstone
-2024-2, School of Mechanical and Control Engineering, MIP, with Young-Geun Kim
+2024-2, School of Mechanical and Control Engineering, MIP, with Young-Keun Kim